- Apply to UW

-IMPACT 307, with business incubators in Casper, Laramie and Sheridan, is a business development program of the University of Wyoming.
+IMPACT 307 is a startup business development program of the University of Wyoming and a part of the state’s Business Resource Network.
 It is administered by UW’s Office of Research and Economic Development.

 The following is a brief summary of each finalist, including the company name, the entrepreneur and the innovative business idea:

-The finalists will spend the next month working with IMPACT Sheridan to hone their business plans and final pitches.
-Finalist Pitch Night is scheduled Wednesday, Nov.
-10, at 5:30 p.m. at the WYO Theater in Sheridan.
-For those who wish to avoid public gatherings, a livestream option to view the program will be offered.
+The finalists will spend the next month working with IMPACT Sheridan to continue to develop their business plans and final pitches.
+Finalist Pitch Night is scheduled Tuesday, Nov.
+1, at 5:30 p.m. in the WYO Theater in Sheridan.
+The six finalists will compete to win business funding from the $100,000 seed fund established for the event.

-The Sheridan Start-Up Challenge is made possible through the support of Sheridan County, the city of Sheridan, the Wyoming Business Council, the Homer and Mildred Scott Foundation, and Davis & Cannon LLP.
+The Sheridan Start-Up Challenge is made possible through the generous support of Sheridan County, the city of Sheridan, the Wyoming Business Council and the Homer and Mildred Scott Foundation.